liquibase/liquibase-hibernate/README.md

 This project is licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

-## Using Liquibase Test Harness's Diff test
+## Using Liquibase Test Harness' Diff test
-Liquibase Hibernate extension uses [Liquibase Test Harness](https://github.com/liquibase/liquibase-test-harness) for integration testing.
+Liquibase's Hibernate extension uses [Liquibase Test Harness](https://github.com/liquibase/liquibase-test-harness) for integration testing.

-HibernateDiffCommandTest class extends DiffCommandTest class from Test Harness and utilize ability to check differences between two databases.
+The `HibernateDiffCommandTest` class extends the `DiffCommandTest` class from Test Harness and utilizes the ability to check differences between two databases.
-As Hibernate isn't relational DB this is a way to check database objects generated/updated by Hibernate extension against some DB to see if those objects have correct attributes.
-In general DiffCommandTest works utilizing Liquibase diff command to check differences between two databases, next it creates changelog file based on diff, apply changes to target database and check diff again.
+As Hibernate is not a Relational database, this is our method of checking that database objects generated/updated by the Liquibase Hibernate extension against a database have the correct attributes.

+In general the `DiffCommandTest` works by utilizing the Liquibase diff command to check differences between two databases, then it creates a changelog file based on diff, then it applies these changes to the target database and checks the diff again.
-There still could be some differences afterwards as different DBs support different features, so checking diffs again test will ignore diffs that are expected.
+There still could be some differences afterwards as different DBs support different features, so while checking diffs again the test will ignore diffs that are expected.

-Configurations for this test lives in 2 files:
+### Configurations for this test are hosted in 2 files:
- * `src/test/resources/harness-config.yml` general config file for Test Harness where DB connection details are settled.
+ * `src/test/resources/harness-config.yml` -- this is a general config file for Test Harness where DB connection details are specified.
- * `src/test/resources/liquibase/harness/diff/diffDatabases.yml` that says which DBs should be compared and what are expected diffs even after we try to bring target DB to same state as reference DB
+ * `src/test/resources/liquibase/harness/diff/diffDatabases.yml` -- this file specifies which DBs should be compared and what the diffs are expected even after we try to bring the target DB to same state as the reference DB.

-DiffCommandTest will take all pairs of targetDB-referenceDB from `diffDatabases.yml` Test is taking into consideration `*.cfg.xml` configuration files and paths to those files work as DB connection URLs in `harness-config.yml`
+The `DiffCommandTest` will take all pairs of targetDB-referenceDB from `diffDatabases.yml` .
+The test also takes the `*.cfg.xml` configuration files into consideration.
+And then the paths to these config files work as the DB connection URLs in the `harness-config.yml` file.